 specialist pe teaching

-ACES is a specialist PE teaching company working in schools and the community to improve the provision of PE and sport for all.
-What sets us apart is our teaching staff.
-Led by qualified PE Teacher's our Sports Educator's are qualified to degree level.
-Each lesson delivered by ACES includes objectives and success criteria in addition to effective methods of behaviour management, differentiation, assessment and progression.
+ACES Education is a specialist PE teaching company working with schools to improve the provision of PE and sport for all.
+What sets us apart is our staff.
+Led by qualified Teacher's our Sports Educator's deliver lessons that at all times include objectives, success criteria, effective methods of positive behaviour management, differentiation, assessment and progression.

 Our Services in Physical Education

 - PE Pedagogy in all aspects of the National Curriculum

 - First Aid

 - Complete ACES Education training programme

 Case Studies: Increasing Acitivity and Reducing Anti-Social Behaviour